purple-world/player-services/README.md

 # microservice-architecture

-This is a context bounded microservice architecture for a networked player framework.
+This is a context bounded microservice architecture for a networked game.

+Game design for player framework is based on roleplay life mods.

 Primarily uses ASP.NET DDD design patterns.